John W. Prokey

 Santa Clara University School of Law, J.D. cum laude, 1999

-John is a Fellow of the American College of Trust and Estate Counsel.
-He is also an active member of the California State Bar.
-John is currently a member of the Trusts and Estates Section Executive Committee and is a former member of the Taxation Section Executive Committee.
-He chaired the Estate and Gift Tax Sub-Committee from 2004-2005.
-In addition, John is a member of the Santa Clara County, Silicon Valley, and American Bar Associations.
+John is a Fellow of The American College of Trust and Estate Counsel.
+He is also a member of the California Lawyers Association.
+He served on the Trusts and Estates Section Executive Committee and the Taxation Section Executive Committee of the California State Bar; and also served as Chair (2004-2005) of the Taxation Section’s Estate and Gift Tax Sub-Committee.
+John is a member of the Silicon Valley, Santa Clara County, and American Bar Associations.

 Dennis I. Leonard